Track & Field: Princeton girls capture Ferris Invite title

 “It was a good track meet and had a lot of teams here.
 It was still a little chilly, but I was able to still compete and get the experience and learn and keep getting better,” Davis said.

 Good things came in twos for Princeton sophomore Morgan Foes, who swept the weights.
-She won the shot put (9.87 meters) and discus (32.35m).
+She won the discus (106-1) and shot put (32 4 1/2).

 Hall’s Promise Giacometti tasted success twice, winning the 400 (1:07) as well as the 200 (28.72 seconds)